IRMVLab/EgoLoc/README.md

 * The example long videos in our ManiTIL benchmark are available [here](https://pan.sjtu.edu.cn/web/share/6ba9a6b6d8f9161c75d5029f5d997726).
 Please download and unzip to the `./ManiTIL/` directory.

 * This is the initial release of extended EgoLoc for long videos.
 We are still in the process of cleaning, refactoring, and documenting the updated codebase and benchmarks.
 We plan to complete all updates in the following several months. **We appreciate your interest and patience.
-But for now, feel free to use EgoLoc in your own projects!**
+For now, feel free to use EgoLoc in your own projects!**

 ---